Do you think all the radio stations air their programs in the same way?

 Antenna and Reception

 Buildings or other natural terrains can’t block the path of long waves easily.
-But shortwaves get blocked more easily as they don’t bounce off the atmosphere.
+But shortwaves get clogged more quickly as they don’t bounce off the atmosphere.

-Again, on the contrary of long waves, short waves are more energetic.
+Again, on the contrary to long waves, short waves are more energetic.
 Therefore they use more power to travel.

-We already learned about different groups in the radio spectrum.
-Longwave (LW), medium wave (MW), shortwave (SW) and so on.
-The FCC also divided radio spectrum into different bands.
+We already learned about different groups in the radio spectrum—Longwave (LW), medium wave (MW), shortwave (SW), and so on.
+The FCC also divided the radio spectrum into different bands.
 That’s why the confusion creates.

-These bands start from very low frequency (VLF) and go up to extremely high frequency (EHF).
+These bands start from shallow frequency (VLF) and extremely high frequency (EHF).
 For maritime and navigation, people use VLF and LF.
 And satellite and radio astronomy use the highest bands.

 The Difference In Uses- SW And LW Radios

-Short wave radio covers a huge range; huge times greater than long wave radio.
+Short wave radio covers a huge range, massive times greater than longwave radio.
 Even SW transmissions are so easy to receive that even cheaper radios can pick up a signal.
-That’s why its use is also many times more than long wave radio.
+That’s why its use is also many times more than longwave radio.

 In countries like Yemen, supportive radio contexts are broadcasting in this way.
 Listeners can access them privately as well as anonymously.

 Turning on an SW radio, you can access through the broadcast of other countries as well.
 Thus, it earned the nickname ‘world band radio’.
-And that’s why the use of SW transmissions is so wide.
-They cover miles from the transmitter crossing ocean and mountain ranges.
+And that’s why they use of SW transmissions is so vast.
+They cover miles from the transmitter, crossing ocean and mountain ranges.
 In short, it has broken the boundaries of nations, whether political or geographical.

 So if you ask about the future of LW radio stations, one thing is sure.
-There could be an audience as there are already 60 million LW radios still in use along in the UK.
-And it’s a greater number than DAB radios.
+There could be an audience as there are already 60 million LW radios still used in the UK.
+And it’s a more significant number than DAB radios.
 LW signal can pervade every part of a country.
-So in future, there’s a high possibility of creating an appetite among its listeners.
+So in the future, there’s a high possibility of creating an appetite among its listeners.

-Finally, all radio waves, short or long, belong to electromagnetic radiation like the light.
+Finally, all radio waves, short or long, belong to electromagnetic radiation like light.
 So both of them travel at the same speed as light.
 It’s constant at vacuum space and denoted by c.
-Also, both of their speed change when rain, air, and other objects obstacle them.
-See, there aren’t many differences between them.
-Especially over short distances.
+Also, both of their speeds change when rain, air, and other objects obstacle them.
+See, there aren’t many differences between them, especially over short distances.

-The major differences lie in the field of their use based on their strength and power.
+The significant differences lie in the field of their use based on their strength and power.
 That is, Amplitude Modulation (AM) radio stations use long wave transmissions.
-On the other hand, short waves are in use for all other sorts of modes.
-Such as broadcast station, ham radio, transoceanic aircraft, military, weather fax, etc.
+On the other hand, short waves are used for all different modes, such as broadcast stations, ham radio, transoceanic aircraft, military, weather fax, etc.